Option pricing under fast-varying long-memory stochastic volatility: Introduction

 where $r_H >0$ and $H\in (1/2,1)$.
 We refer to $H$ as the Hurst exponent.
-Here the correlation time $\eps$ is the critical length scale beyond which the power law behavior (\ref{eq:decayphi0}) is valid.
-Note that the autocovariance function is not integrable since $2H-2\in (-1,0)$, which means that a random process with the $H$-long-range correlation property is not mixing.
-As we describe in more detail below a common approach for modeling long-range dependence is via using fractional Brownian motion (fBm) processes as introduced in \cite{mandelbrot}.
+Here the correlation time $\eps$ is the critical time scale beyond which the power law behavior (\ref{eq:decayphi0}) is valid.
+Note that the autocovariance function is not integrable as $2H-2\in (-1,0)$, which means that a random process with the $H$-long-range correlation property is not mixing.
+As we describe in more detail below, a common approach for modeling long-range dependence is by using fractional Brownian motion (fBm) processes as introduced in \cite{mandelbrot}.